I Pray for the Labeled Child.. Where HOPE us Found!

 This poem was written by Girard Sagmiller, an ambitious, successful business man who was once a child like our children.

-Always keep your child’s goals in your heart, and KNOW why you are doing what you do– Caring, Loving, Supporting, Teaching, the special child who is YOURs.
-God gave you this child as a gift, a special spirit to be filled.
+Always keep your child’s goals in your heart, so you’ll remember and KNOW why you are doing what you do.
+You are providing Caring, Loving, Supporting, Teaching to the special child who is YOURs.
+God gave you this child as a gift, and they’re a special spirit to be filled.
 You can do it!
 I know you can..
-It may not be easy, and it may bring more tears than you ever imagined, but families who love the spark and spirit of that special child can help him to a bright future.
+It may not be easy, and it may bring more tears than you imagine, but families who love the spark and spirit of that special child can help him to a bright future.

-Girard has written a book called “Dyslexia ” and sent a complimentary copy to my son –check it out.
-It will speak to you.
+Girard has written a book called “Dyslexia ” and sent a complimentary copy to my child –check it out.
+It will speak to you if your child has dyslexia.

-Best Wishes, and with much pride in the job you are doing, Sandy
+Best Wishes, and with much pride in YOU for the job you are doing, Sandy